Wednesday’s analyst upgrades and downgrades

 On Tuesday, TFI reported adjusted earnings before interest, taxes, depreciation and amortization of $132-million for the quarter, largely in-line with the projections of both Mr. Poirier ($134-million) and the Street ($136-million).
 Revenue of $1.182-billion also met his expectation ($1.167-billion).

 "The company's FCF [free cash flow] of $376-million in 2017 was impressive, while its funded debt/EBITDA ratio increased slightly to 2.96 times in 2017 from 2.82 times in 2016 (above our 2.68-times forecast).
 Looking forward, the company will focus on reducing its cost structure and making tuck-in acquisitions ($100-million envelope for 2018); no large M&A transactions are planned before the US TL business is stabilized.
 In the meantime, TFI will remain active through its NCIB program depending on the stock price (last share repurchase transaction was at $32.00 per share on Dec.
 18).
 Management mentioned that with the current program in place, it would like to bring back the share count to 85m (currently at 87 million).
 In our view, this could potentially create value for shareholders depending on the price paid without putting the balance sheet at risk.
-We expect FCF to remain strong in 2018 at $316-million (up from $305-million previously expected).
+We expect FCF to remain strong in 2018 at $316-million (up from $305-million previously expected)."

 With those results, the company also stated an expectation of improved profitability across all of its segments in 2018.